Meet the Therapist: June Webb

 What do you like about being a therapist?

 It is a privilege to be able to actively listen to others and to provide a safe space for them to be able to explore and clarify their feelings and thoughts.
-I like asking questions which may open up a ‘thinking space’ for them to move forward in their lives.
-The thing I like best is providing a thinking and feeling environment, because without that we can’t meet our own and others’ needs and live life to our full potential.
+I like asking questions which may open up a ‘thinking space’ for people to move forward in their lives.
+The thing I like best is providing a safe thinking and feeling environment, because without that we can’t meet our own and others’ needs and live life to our full potential.

 What is less pleasant?